CanonicalLtd/maas-docs/en/index.md

     [Ubuntu Advantage][ubuntu-advantage] to work properly with MAAS.

+## Key components and colocation of all services

+The key components of a MAAS installation are the region controller and the rack controller.
+See [Concepts and terms][concepts-controllers] for how each are defined.

+Unless there is specific reason not to, it is recommended to have both controllers residing on the same system.
+A no-fuss way to achieve this is by installing the `maas` metapackage, or by installing from the Ubuntu Server ISO.

+Multiple region and rack controllers are required if [high availability][manage-ha] and/or load balancing (see HA page) is desired.

+It's important to note that the all-in-one solution will provide a DHCP service.
+Review your existing network design in order to determine whether this will cause problems.
+See [DHCP][dhcp] for more on this subject.

 ## How MAAS works

 MAAS manages a pool of nodes.
 After registering ("Enlisting" state) a new